 Fellowship positions include:

 Mother Jones fellowships are full-time positions lasting approximately one year.
 New fellowship cohorts generally begin on the first Monday in December.
-The 2021-‘22 fellowship cycle will begin the first week of December 2021 and run through late November 2022.
-Applications for the 2021-‘22 cycle are due by 11:59 PM PT on Sunday, October 17, 2021.
-See below for the application.
+The 2021-’22 fellowship cycle will begin the first week of December 2021 and run through late November 2022.
+The application deadline for the 2021-’22 cycle has been extended.
+Applications are due by 11:59 PM PT on Sunday, October 24, 2021.

 Those who are still in school or are only available part-time are not eligible, nor can fellowships be used for course credit.
 Because the first two weeks of the fellowship consist of intensive group trainings, all applicants, without exception, must be prepared to start on the first Monday in December.
 Mother Jones is not able to furnish work visas for applicants from outside the United States.
 For additional questions regarding eligibility, please email us at email@example.com.

 Fellows receive a $3,250 monthly stipend, supported by grants from the Irving Harris and Lannan Foundations and by the generosity of our contributors.

 Mother Jones believes that a diverse newsroom strengthens the quality of our workplace and reporting.
 We strongly encourage people from all backgrounds to apply.

 Editorial Fellowship (San Francisco and DC): The editorial fellowship is a demanding, research-intensive foray into investigative journalism.
 Fellows work closely with reporters and editors on fact-checking, research, and reporting.
 You’ll receive training in every aspect of the editorial process, from research tools and methods to media law, and have opportunities to learn audio and data reporting, explore magazine feature writing, and hone your investigative skills.
 You’ll attend regular skill-building sessions covering topics that span the operations of a media organization.